oat-sa/tao-calculator-fe/API.md

 Once the calculator engine is created, it can be configured using the following API:

--   `.configureMathsEvaluator(config = {})`: Sets up the mathsEvaluator.
+-   `calculator.configureMathsEvaluator(config = {})`: Sets up the mathsEvaluator.
 The supplied configuration will be merged with the maths configuration given at creation time.
 The accepted configuration is as follows:

     | name                | type      | default | description                                                                                              |
     | ------------------- | --------- | ------- | -------------------------------------------------------------------------------------------------------- |